2021 Population Census - Set up Service Centres for conducting interview with persons of different races and persons living in Sub-Divided Units

 Ms Chan said, "The census officers can be easily recognised as they will wear a purple T-shirt uniform with a 2021 Population Census badge and carry a red satchel with the 2021 Population Census logo.
 They will also identify themselves with a Census Officer Certificate of Identity issued by the C&SD."
 She reminded the public to check carefully the identity of census officers before admitting them to their premises or providing data to them.
 In case of doubt, households might call the Census hotline at 18 2021 to verify their identity….17 July 2021

 It is an established practice in Hong Kong to conduct a population census every ten years and a population by-census in the middle of the intercensal period.
-The next population census will be conducted in 2021.
-The aim is to provide up-to-date benchmark statistics on the demographic and socio-economic characteristics of the population and on its geographical distribution.
-Such statistics are vital to the Government for planning and policy formulation.
-It is also important to the private sector and academia for business and research purposes.
+The next population census is conducting in 2021.
+The aim is to obtain up-to-date benchmark information on the demographic and socio-economic characteristics of the population as well as its detailed geographical distribution.
+The information is useful for the planning of social services and facilities both at the territory-wide level and in your community.

-The “Short Form”, which will be used in the simple enumeration, covers only some basic questions.
-On the other hand, the “Long Form”, which will be used in the detailed sample enquiry, includes not only those questions covered in the “Short Form”, but also additional ones related to the socio-economic characteristics of the population and the characteristics of households and quarters.
-Taking together the common information collected in both the “Short Form” and “Long Form” will give the complete enumeration results on the basic characteristics of the population.
-It will also form the basis for estimation of the detailed socio-economic characteristics collected through the “Long Form”.
+(Simple enumeration covers only some basic questions.
+On the other hand, more detailed enquiry includes not only those questions covered in the simple enumeration, but also additional ones related to the socio-economic characteristics of the population and the characteristics of households and quarters.
+Taking together the common information collected in both the simple enumeration and more detailed enquiry will give the complete enumeration results on the basic characteristics of the population.
+It will also form the basis for estimation of the detailed socio-economic characteristics collected through the more detailed enquiry.)